Head to Head Comparison: West Fraser Timber (NYSE:WFG) versus UFP Industries (NASDAQ:UFPI)

-West Fraser Timber (NYSE:WFG – Get Rating) and UFP Industries (NASDAQ:UFPI – Get Rating) are both mid-cap basic materials companies, but which is the better business?
-We will compare the two companies based on the strength of their analyst recommendations, risk, institutional ownership, valuation, dividends, earnings and profitability.
+West Fraser Timber (NYSE:WFG – Get Rating) and UFP Industries (NASDAQ:UFPI – Get Rating) are both mid-cap basic materials companies, but which is the better investment?
+We will contrast the two businesses based on the strength of their risk, analyst recommendations, profitability, valuation, institutional ownership, earnings and dividends.

+West Fraser Timber has a beta of -0.32, meaning that its stock price is 132% less volatile than the S&P 500.
+Comparatively, UFP Industries has a beta of 1.48, meaning that its stock price is 48% more volatile than the S&P 500.

+West Fraser Timber pays an annual dividend of $1.00 per share and has a dividend yield of 1.3%.
+UFP Industries pays an annual dividend of $0.80 per share and has a dividend yield of 1.1%.
+West Fraser Timber pays out 3.8% of its earnings in the form of a dividend.
+UFP Industries pays out 9.3% of its earnings in the form of a dividend.
+Both companies have healthy payout ratios and should be able to cover their dividend payments with earnings for the next several years.
+UFP Industries has raised its dividend for 1 consecutive years.
+West Fraser Timber is clearly the better dividend stock, given its higher yield and lower payout ratio.

 Profitability